GeekyAnts/express-typescript-postgres/docs/PostgresFunctions.md

 rowCount

-We create a temporary table based from our existing *database_updates* table where the rows are in *pending* status (Means they have not run yet) & script name should be greater than the last executed *successful* script row (We have script name for migration files prefixed with timestamp).
+We create a temporary table based from our existing *database_updates* table where the rows are in *pending* status (Means they are yet to run) & script name should be greater than the last executed *successful* script row (We have script name for migration files prefixed with timestamp).
   These rows are fetched in the ascending order of *script_name* column